Rascal Does Not Dream: Main

 Tired of her acting career, Mai leaves the spotlight and enrolls in a regular high school, only to find people gradually stop noticing her—eventually becoming completely invisible to them.
 Sakuta, the only one who still sees her, helps investigate.
 They first meet in a library where Mai tests her invisibility in a bunny girl outfit.
 When others forget her entirely, Sakuta restores her existence by publicly confessing his love.
-Though reserved, Mai is very kind and shows warmth and playfulness with Sakuta, despite easily flustering.
+Though reserved, Mai is very kind and warm, and shows playfulness with Sakuta, despite easily flustering.
 Initially affected by family tensions, she proves to be deeply compassionate and selfless—helping Sakuta's sister and later sacrificing herself to save Sakuta and Shoko.
-She continues acting while attending university with Sakuta.
+As she has revived through the timelines, she continues acting while attending university with Sakuta, living in happiness together with him.